markusopd/carla-rl/README.md

 conda env create -f environment.yml
 ```

-Install Carla's python packages.
-(For old versions of Carla you might have to downgrade setuptools).
+Install Carla's python distribution.
+(For older versions of Carla you might have to downgrade setuptools).

 ```
 pip install ~/Carla/CARLA_0_9_13/PythonAPI/carla/dist/carla-0.9.13-cp37-cp37m-manylinux_2_27_x86_64.whl
 ```

+# Data collection
+Run `run_collector.py` to collect a dataset of sensory data.
+The script can be configured by
+editing `collector_config.yaml`.

 # CARLA and RLlib integration